The Estonian taxation system

 certificates issued in their home countries are required when registering for this tax in Estonia

-Foreign companies requesting VAT registration in Estonia must file their application forms with the Tax Management Department at the Northern Tax and Customs Centre.
+Foreign companies requesting VAT registration in Estonia in 2021 must file their application forms with the Tax Management Department at the Northern Tax and Customs Centre.

 Foreign companies in Estonia and VAT registration